What is Open Source Software definition, is it free?

 #5: More Stability:

-Open Source Software provide employment opportunities to programmers.
+An Open Source program provide employment opportunities to programmers.
 Programmers offer their services to users in need of support, installation, general use, and help services.

-If you are working on a very important project with long-term ramifications, then these Open Softwares may be preferable to you.
+If you are working on a very important project with long-term ramifications, then these A source open may be preferable to you.

 Users of open software sometimes need the programs to perform some very important tasks.
 They can rely on programmers modifying the source code to meet the future demands of users.